Nikola Jokić: 2016–17 season: Improving as a sophomore

 On October 29, 2016, Jokić recorded 23 points and a then career-high 17 rebounds in a 115–113 overtime loss to the Portland Trail Blazers.
 After starting the first eight games of the season, Jokić was moved to the bench on November 12.
 He remained coming off the bench for the next 14 games.
-During that stretch as a bench player, Jokić had a season-high 27 points and 11 rebounds in a 112–92 loss to the Dallas Mavericks on December 12.
+During that stretch as a bench player, Jokić had a season-high 27 points and 11 rebounds in a 112–92 loss against the Dallas Mavericks on December 12.
 Three days later, he was reinserted into the starting lineup, and the Nuggets scored 132 points in a victory over the Portland Trail Blazers with Jokić acting as the fulcrum of the offense, passing out of the high post and short rolling to the rim.
 Fans subsequently began referring to December 15 as "Jokmas" in celebration of the team's decision to build around Jokić rather than Jusuf Nurkić or first-round pick Emmanuel Mudiay.
 Jokić recorded a then career-high 11 assists in a 105–103 victory over the Minnesota Timberwolves.
 On January 16, 2017, he scored a then career-high 30 points in a 125–112 victory over the Orlando Magic.
 Jokić surpassed that mark three days later, scoring 35 points in a 118–104 loss to the San Antonio Spurs.
 On February 3, he recorded his first career triple-double with 20 points, 13 rebounds and 11 assists in a 121–117 victory over the Milwaukee Bucks.
 Exactly a week later, Jokić scored a then career-high 40 points to lead the Nuggets to a 131–123 victory over the New York Knicks.
 He went 17 of 23 from the field and added nine rebounds and five assists.
 On February 13, Jokić set career highs with 12 assists and 21 rebounds to go with 17 points in his second career triple-double in a 132–110 victory over the Golden State Warriors.